borglab/gtsfm/assets/MULTIVIEW_OPTIMIZER.md

 - [Two View Estimator](assets/TWO_VIEW_ESTIMATOR.md)
 - [**Multiview Optimizer**](#what-is-a-multiview-optimizer)

-Multiview optimizer aggregates the relative poses between camera pairs obtained from the two-view optimizer and optimizes for the camera poses (3D rotation and 3D translation) in a world frame along with the 3D locations of the landmarks obtained from 2D tracks.
-It comprises the following stages:
+The multiview optimizer aggregates the relative poses between camera pairs obtained from the two-view optimizer and optimizes for the camera poses (3D rotation and 3D translation) in a world frame along with the 3D locations of the landmarks obtained from 2D tracks.
+It comprises the following modules:

 - [Multiview Optimizer](#multiview-optimizer)
     - [View graph estimation](#view-graph-estimation)